PCMDI/input4MIPs_CVs/docs/dataset-overviews/land-use.md

 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### UofMD-landState-3-1

+v3.1 contains an extra variable (crpbf_total) in the land-use management file.
+This is filled with zeroes, so will not affect simulations.
+However, for completeness, we have released an update (v3.1.1) which removes this unnecessary variable (but using v3.1 is fine if that is what you're doing already).

 ### UofMD-landState-3-0

 v3.0 contains a number of spurious spikes post-1950.
 These have been addressed in v3.1.
 As a result,